equinixmetal-archive/docs-packet-legacy/new-documents/getting-support.md

 **Slack**

-Our community slack channel is a good resource for support our agents may not be able to provide.
+Our [community slack](https://slack.packet.com) is a good resource for support our agents may not be able to provide.
 This includes questions or problems regarding third party software and services.
 Packet's services are not managed, so any questions not related to Packet hardware or services would best be addressed to the community slack.